-If you need to use Salt clients in a disconnected setup, you can configure Push via Salt SSH.
-In this environment, clients are located in a firewall-protected zone called DMZ.
-For more information about Salt SSH contact method, see Client-configuration > Contact-methods-saltssh.
+If you need to use Salt clients in a disconnected setup you can configure Push via Salt SSH as a contact method.
+With this contact method, clients can be located in a firewall-protected zone called a DMZ.
+For more information about Push via Salt SSH, see Client-configuration > Contact-methods-saltssh.